helen579/Ecommerce-website2.0/README.md

 I have added a new feature of rental in the website.

-The website consists of mamin page, login, signup, products view page.
-Cart and the payment gateway is been worked on.
+The website consists of main page, login, signup, products view page.
+Cart, selling and rental feature is been worked on.